-Interest rates on Deposit Accounts in Ireland have been dropping over the past year or two – and the recent cuts to the State Savings Rates will probably encourage the banks to drop their interest rates even more.
+Interest rates on Deposit Accounts in Ireland have been dropping over the past year or two – and repeated cuts to the State Savings Rates will probably encourage the banks to drop their interest rates even more.

 See more of our Money Saving Tips.